wallacexuhanxiao/tp/docs/UserGuide.md

 **:grey_exclamation: Additional information:**<br>
 * At least one of the optional parameters must be provided.
+  * Parameters still follow their respective formats (i.e `Name` and `Tag` are auto-capitalized)
-* When editing tags, the adding of tags is not cumulative. <br> Example: If a student with `student ID 00001` has the tags `Band` and `Tutoring Math`, and the command `edit 00001 t/Tutoring English` is executed, the tags `Band` and `Tutoring Math` will be removed and the only tag the student will have after the command is `Tutoring English`.
+* When editing tags, the adding of tags is not cumulative.
+  * Example: If a student with `student ID 00001` has the tags `Band` and `Tutoring Math`, and the command `edit 00001 t/Tutoring English` is executed, the tags `Band` and `Tutoring Math` will be removed and the only tag the student will have after the command is `Tutoring English`.
 * It is possible to remove all tags from a student by specifying no tag behind the prefix `t/`. <br> Example: `edit 00001 t/`.